 Language Translation

-There are many more famous translators that can be on this list too.
+Many more famous translators can be on this list, too.
 The best translators in the world all have something in common: their document translations have brought the world closer together by expanding the work of different cultures.

-If you are in need of document translation services Atlas Language Services can help.
+If you need document translation services, Atlas Language Services can help.
 We provide translations, conference interpretation, legal translation, and remote simultaneous interpretation services around the globe!